-During the pandemic, USDA is maximizing the use of existing program flexibilities and the waiver authority provided by Congress to ensure children and families who need it can participate in WIC.
+During the pandemic, USDA has made maximum use of existing program flexibilities and the waiver authority provided by Congress to ensure children and families who need it can participate in WIC.
 Despite the benefits, many women, infants, and children are not participating in the program due to the administrative burden.
 In addition, many women leave the program after their child turns one as infant formula benefits end.
-State officials can eliminate red tape to ensure that eligible women, infants, and children can continue to participate in the program.
+State officials need to ensure that eligible women, infants, and children who would benefit from the program are participating.